System Administration

 Import Processing and Validation

-The import system comprehensively validates and processes the following components:
+The import system validates and processes the following components:

 • Global Assets: Shared resources from the root assets directory